-Hostname table
+Hosts table

-Hostname table includes a list of IP addresses and corresponding DNS hostnames.
+Hosts table includes a list of IP addresses and corresponding DNS hostnames.
 Kerio Control uses this table to detect IP address of hostname-specified local hosts.

 Each table row includes one IP address.
-DNS names can be specified with or without domain - for lookup, the above-mentioned combination with local domain is applied.
+DNS names can be specified with or without domain - for lookup, the before-mentioned combination with local domain is applied.